-Any male dog you are using for the first time should have be subjected to a preliminary semen examination for viability.
-In this way you can avoid an otherwise missed pregnancy if it happens to have low semen quality, giving you the opportunity to use an alternate sire.
+Any male dog you are using for the first time should have a preliminary semen examination to ensure he’s producing a good quantity of healthy looking sperm.
+You can get a Home Semen Assessment Kit for Dogs here.
+In this way you can avoid otherwise missed pregnancies from low semen quality, and get a heads up to use an alternate sire.

 There are several possible causes of low fertility in the dog.
 Here is a guide to sorting them out, and the order in which you should proceed.